Canon 60D vs G1X Mark II

 Studio photographers will appreciate that the Canon 60D (unlike the G1X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 60D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 60D was succeeded by the Canon 70D.
+Both the 60D and the G1X Mark II have been discontinued, but can regularly be found used on eBay.
+The 60D was replaced by the Canon 70D, while the G1X Mark II was followed by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon 60D or the Canon G1 X Mark II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.